maksuturva/woocommerce_payment_module/readme.md

 ## Changelog

+### 2.1.15
+* Added template implementation for Svea Part Payment widget, see docs/Part Payment Widget.md for more information

 ### 2.1.14
 * Changed, the cart is saved when the payment is not completed
 * Changed Maksuturva branding in UI messages